meteor/galaxy-docs/source/billing.md

 <h2 id="stopping-charges">Stopping Charges</h2>

 While you can’t change charges for resources used in the past, you can minimize charges, going forward, by stopping your apps or deleting your account.
 Please note that, if you stop your app during the month, you won’t be charged for usage until after the end of the billing period, typically the end of the month.
-All live accounts will be charged the minimum Tiny Container size, unless the account is deleted entirely.

 To be charged the minimum fees, you must reduce your containers in every region where they are running to the Tiny Container option.
 To check your regions, add your account name to the end of https://galaxy.meteor.com/, https://eu-west-1.galaxy.meteor.com/ and https://ap-southeast-2.galaxy.meteor.com/ and make sure you have no running apps.